Q3 2024 Private Markets Investment Briefs

 • Align deals alongside GPs with sector expertise to invest through cycles.

-• Price equity returns at levels appropriate for the higher cost of debt and reduced leverage levels, which drives moderating valuations.
+• Price equity returns at levels that are appropriate for the higher cost of debt and reduced leverage levels to drive moderating valuations.

 • Remain highly selective and only invest in the highest-conviction opportunities.